 Indicate whether your business is HUB and/or NCSBE certified.

-How many public sector clients does your business serve?
+What public sector clients does your business currently serve?

-Identify clients similar to the Town (e.g. location, type of organization, size, complexity, scope) to whom you are providing lobbying services.

 Describe your experience lobbying on behalf of local government, with the NC General Assembly, and the House and Senate leadership.
 Highlight specific experience relevant to the provided scope, if applicable.

 Describe your working relationships with members of both political parties.

-Describe any relationships with members of the 13th district.
+Describe any relationships with current State delegation members representing Holly Springs (Sen. Batch, Rep. Pare, Rep. von Haefen, and Rep. Dahle.

+Describe relationships with N.C.
+Senate and House leadership.

 List projects or services that were terminated by a government entity.
 Disclose the government entity and explain the reason for termination.